Total Live Articles: 385

 If self-care measures alone and/or topical treatment not successful or appropriate: oral antifungal

-• 1st line: oral terbinafine
+• 1st line: terbinafine

-• 2nd line: oral itraconazole
+• 2nd line: itraconazole

-• 1st line: oral itraconazole
+• 1st line: itraconazole

-• 2nd line: oral terbinafine
+• 2nd line: terbinafine

 References